-The affirmative vote of the holders of shares of common stock representing a majority of the votes cast on the matter is required to increase the aggregate number of shares available for issuance under the 2020 Incentive Plan.
+The affirmative vote of the holders of shares of Common Stock representing a majority of the votes cast affirmatively or negatively on the matter (provided that there is a quorum) is required to approve the amendment to the 2020 Incentive Plan.

 Broker non-votes and abstentions will not be counted as votes cast on the matter and will have no effect on the outcome of this proposal.